 In this section, we assess and evaluate the factors that impact the performance of the attack.
 Our main evaluation metrics are the accuracy of the spoofed location estimated by the target and coverage.
 We evaluate accuracy as the difference in the location spoofed by the attacker and the location estimated by the victim receiver.
 Coverage is the furthest location an attacker can spoof the victim receiver \emph{from where the legitimate signals were received}.
 The accuracy of the spoofed location, i.e., the difference between the spoofed target location and the location estimated by the victim receiver, depends on three main factors: i) attacker's sampling rate, ii) geometric dilution of precision (GDOP) of the spoofed satellites, and iii) satellite's orbital motion.
 We assume that the victim receiver and the adversary are in close proximity.

-\textbf{Impact of Attacker's Sampling Rate: } The fundamental premise of the attack is to introduce specific delays to individual satellite signals.
+\paragraph{Impact of Attacker's Sampling Rate: } The fundamental premise of the attack is to introduce specific delays to individual satellite signals.
 The delays are applied by temporally shifting the raw signal samples (i.e., IQ samples) appropriately.
 Thus, a direct factor that influences the accuracy of the spoofed location is the ability of the attacker to precisely achieve the needed sample delay.
 The adversary will achieve the required delays given a sufficient sampling rate.
 We evaluate the effect of sampling rate on the accuracy and present our results in Figure~\ref{samp_rate}.
 We observe that the accuracy of spoofed target location increases with the sampling rate.
-For instance, given a sampling rate of 4 MHz, every sample delay corresponds to a 75 m change in pseudorange\footnote{assuming the signal travels at the speed of light}.
-At a 10 MHz sampling rate, the attacker's minimum precision to manipulate each pseudorange value comes down to 30 m.
-The results shown in Figure~\ref{samp_rate} are the final offset from the target location as estimated by the victim receiver.
+For instance, given a sampling rate of 4 MHz, every sample delay corresponds to a 75 m change in pseudorange.
+At 10 MHz sampling rate, the attacker can manipulate each pseudorange value with a resolution of 30 m.
+The results shown in Figure~\ref{samp_rate} are the final offsets from the target location as estimated by the victim receiver.